anteq/eestec-web-workshops/md/8-security.md

 ## 9. Using Components With Known Vulnerabilities
 Note:
 The title says it all.
 Again, I'd classify this as more of a maintenance/deployment issue.
 Before incorporating new code, do some research, possibly some auditing.
 Using code that you got from a random person on GitHub or some forum might be very convenient, but is not without risk of serious web security vulnerability.
-I have seen many instances, for example, where sites got owned (i.e., where an outsider gains administrative access to a system), not because the programmers were stupid, but because a third-party software remained unpatched for years in production.
-This is happening all the time with WordPress plugins, for example.
-If you think they will not find your hidden phpMyAdmin installation, let me introduce you to DirBuster.
 The lesson here is that software development does not end when the application is deployed.
 There has to be documentation, tests, and plans on how to maintain and keep it updated, especially if it contains third-party or open-source components.

 ## 9. Using Components With Known Vulnerabilities (Prevention)